music-encoding/music-encoding/README.md

      java -version
      ```

-     This should return something similar to
+     This should return something similar to:

      ```bash
      openjdk version "11.0.9" 2020-10-20